 Article 36.
-Status and Authority of the Parliament, the Rules of Procedure
+Status and Authority of the Parliament

 1. The Parliament of Georgia is the supreme representative body of the country that exercises legislative power, defines main directions of country's domestic and foreign policy, controls activities of the Government within the scope determined by the Constitution, and exercises other powers.